0x7061/blocks.js/README.md

 # Blocks.js
-A small platform game engine driven by pure JavaScript and DOM.
+A small platform game engine driven by JavaScript / DOM.

 <pre>
 // create engine and add the viewport